AI migration control plane for high-assurance teams

 Clear claims for a hard engineering problem.

-Is RustLift a one-shot transpiler?
+Is RustLift an AI transpiler?

 Does source code have to leave our environment?